-Courses from: BANT, BA15, BNIOS, or BTHE.
+3 Courses from: BARH, BATS, BMUS, or BTHE.
 4 Courses from: BANT, BECO, BGEO, BGST, BLIN, BPOL, BPSY, BSOC and BSST.
 5 Courses from: BAST, BBIO, BCHM, BGEL, BMAR, BSME and BPHY.
-Any three-credit course taken to partially satisfy this requirement must be self-contained and, in particular, cannot be just the lecture component of a lecture/lab course.

-6 The following courses have been approved for this requirement: BANT 102, BANT 301, BANT 312, BANT 317, BANT 351, BANT 352, BANT 452, BARH 349, BENG 291, BGEO 121,
+Any three-credit course taken to partially satisfy this requirement must be self-contained and, in particular, cannot be 6 The following courses have been approved for this requirement: BANT 102, BANT 301, BANT 312, BANT 317, BANT 351, BANT 352, BANT 452, BART 349, BENG 291, BGEO 121,

-BGST 391, BGST 398, BHIS 109, BHIS 115, BHIS 116, BRLG 203, BSOC 315 and BSPA 380B.
-Non-equivalent transfer credits may be evaluated for approval on a case by case basis by the
+BGST 301, BGST 398, BHIS 109, BHIS 115, BHIS 116, BRLG 203, BSOC 315 and BSPA 380B.
+Non-equivalent transfer credits may be evaluated for approval on a case by case basis by the Program Director for General Education.

-^{}Waiver of Foreign Language Requirement for Bilingual Speakers: Students whose native language is other than English and who have scored either 550 on the paper-based, 213 on the computerbased, or 77 on the internet based Test of English as a Foreign Language (TOEFL), are exempt, without credit, from USCB's language requirement.
+Program Director for General Education.
+Waiver of Foreign Language Requirement for Bilingual Speakers: Students whose native language is other than English and who have scored either 550 on the paper-based, 213 on the computer-based, or 77 on the internet based Test of English as a Foreign Language (TOEFL), are exempt, without credit, from USCB's language requirement.
 English-speaking students who document or certify native or near-native proficiency in a language other than English are also exempt, without credit, from this requirement.